rohitshukla01/XAI_Manuscript_Analyses/README.md

 ### Step 1: Fetch the Data

-To begin the analysis, you first need to get the dataset.
+To begin the analysis, you first need to compile the dataset from the Virginia LTREB Reservoirs monitoring program.
 You can do this by following steps below:

   - Run the R code from the GitHub Repository (https://github.com/abreefpilz/Reservoirs/blob/master/Scripts/Daily_avg_RS.R)

-The script automatically fetches the required data packages directly from the EDI portal, processes the variables, and saves the final output as a .csv file.
+The script automatically fetches the required data packages directly from the EDI Repository API portal, processes the variables, and saves the final output as a .csv file.

 Running this script will reproduce the FCR_BVR_Met_daily_obs_2019_2024.csv used for this project (uploaded here).

 ### Step 2: Data Analysis and Visualization

-Once the data is retreived/loaded, the next step is to perform an exploratory data analysis (EDA).
+Once the data are retrieved/loaded, the next step is to perform an exploratory data analysis (EDA).

   -  The chl-a_timeseries.ipynb notebook is provided for this purpose.

- This script process the phytoplankton (chlorophyll-a) data , visualize trends, and generate plots to understand the dataset's characteristics.
+ This script processes the phytoplankton (chlorophyll-a) data, visualizes trends, and generates plots to understand the dataset's characteristics.

  ### Step 3: ML-XAI implemenation

-The machine learning and explainable AI analyses are performed in two separate Jupyter Notebooks, with one dedicated to each reservoir as descibed below
+The machine learning and explainable AI analyses are performed in two separate Jupyter Notebooks, with one dedicated to each reservoir as descibed below:

   - Falling Creek Reservoir (FCR)